-Training sequences are also recorded from experimental testbeds in vessel-like channels where binary emissions are performed with acid and base signals in water in \cite{farsad2017detection,farsad2018sliding,farsad2018neural,sun2020ctbrnn,koo2016molecular,chen2021selfattention}, and using magnetic nanoparticles in \cite{bartunik2022using,bartunik2023artificial}.
-Pulses for binary transmissions are also shaped using E. Coli bacteria as generators, as reported in the \textit{in vivo} testbed in \cite{vakilipoor2022hybrid,bai2023temporal}.
-E. Coli bacteria are stimulated with light to release protons and increase the medium's pH level.
-A pH sensor is used to record the pH level, serving as the receiver \cite{vakilipoor2022hybrid}.
-As another example, binary transmission is also performed with the release of flagellated bacteria, which are guided by a magnetic field towards a spherical receiver, as described in \cite{bai2023temporal}.
-The receiver, which was previously filled with luminescent non-motile bacteria, starts to collect the \ac{QS} molecules released by the arriving ones and produce light in response.
-The observed intensity and the number of collected bacteria are used to decode the transmitted sequence later.
+Received training sequences have been recorded from experimental testbeds in vessel-like channels.
+Examples include binary emissions performed with acid and base signals in water \cite{farsad2017detection,farsad2018sliding,farsad2018neural,sun2020ctbrnn,koo2016molecular,koo2020deep,chen2021selfattention}, saline solutions and water \cite{wang2020understanding}, and using magnetic nanoparticles as in \cite{bartunik2022using,bartunik2023artificial}.
+Binary transmissions are performed using \textit{E. Coli} bacteria as generators, as reported in the \textit{in vivo} testbed in \cite{vakilipoor2022hybrid,bai2023temporal}. \textit{E. Coli} bacteria are stimulated with light to release protons and increase the medium's pH level, and a sensor measures the pH levels, serving as the receiver~\cite{vakilipoor2022hybrid}.
+As another example, binary transmission is performed by releasing flagellated bacteria, which are guided by a magnetic field towards a spherical receiver, as described in \cite{bai2023temporal}.
+The receiver, which was initially filled with luminescent non-motile bacteria, begins collecting the \ac{QS} molecules released by the arriving bacteria and produces light in response.
+The observed intensity and the number of collected bacteria are used to subsequently decode the transmitted sequence.

-To summarize, the communication methods outlined above utilize pulse-based modulation techniques, i.e., \ac{OOK}; refer to the Modulation column in appendix, \Cref{tab_detection_parameters}.
+To summarize, the communication methods outlined above use pulse-based modulation, i.e., \ac{OOK}.
 The one bits are encoded with the number of released molecules or bacteria, and the zero bits are encoded by their absence.
 Additionally, emissions occur with bit durations in the millisecond ($\si{\milli\second}$) range and the channel noise varies significantly from a considerable level ($\text{SNR}=\SI{0}{\decibel}$) to a nearly negligible one ($\text{SNR}=\SI{60}{\decibel}$).